TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: TOBUGraph

 \subsection{Memory Graph Construction}

-Memory Graph Construction Engine processes the extracted semantics and conversational data to create a graph-based structure as illustrated in Figure \ref{fig:TobuStructure}.
+The Memory Graph Construction Engine organizes extracted contextual details and generated summaries into a structured, graph-based representation (Figure \ref{fig:TobuStructure}).
+This process occurs in two stages: individual memory structuring and cross-memory relationship discovery, which identifies and connects related memories across the entire collection.

-\paragraph{\textbf{Semantic Extraction Module:}} In addition to the image analysis described earlier, the extraction module leverages an LLM to process the user-AI conversation, augmenting and updating with future details such as participants, activities, stories, and sentiment.
-Each of semantic details the system extracted is stored in a dedicated \emph{semantic node} linked to the memory node.
-A summary of the memory is also generated and stored as a distinct semantic node. \paragraph{Basic Memory Graph Structure:} The initial memory graph can be represented as $G = (V, E)$ where $V = M \cup S$ represents memory nodes $M = \{m_1, m_2, ..., m_n\}$ and semantic nodes $S = \{s_1, s_2, ..., s_k\}$.
-The edge set $E \subseteq M \times S$ connects memory nodes to their semantic nodes.
-For each memory node $m_i \in M$ while connected semantic nodes are defined as $S_i = {\{s_j | (m_i, s_j) \in E\}}$.
+\paragraph{Individual Memory Structuring:} Semantic Nodes Extraction Module processes extracted memory details such as date, location and summaries to construct a graph for each individual memory, where each semantic detail is stored in a dedicated \emph{semantic node}.
+These nodes link to a central \emph{memory node} representing the memory itself.
+The initial memory graph is represented as $G = (V, E)$ where $V = M \cup S$ contains memory nodes $M = \{m_1, m_2, ..., m_n\}$ and semantic nodes $S = \{s_1, s_2, ..., s_k\}$, with edge set $E \subseteq M \times S$ connecting memory nodes to their semantic nodes.